-The adapter is designed to provide a high-speed and unrivaled wireless performance for your notebook and PC.
+The adapter is an 802.11n client device; it is designed to provide a high-speed and unrivaled wireless performance for your notebook and PC.
 With a faster wireless connection, you can get a better Internet experience, such as downloading, gaming, video streaming and so on.

-The TL-WN722N's auto-sensing capability allows high packet transfer rate of up to 150Mbps for maximum throughput.
-It has good capability on anti-jamming; it can also interoperate with other wireless (802.11b/g) products.
+With the 802.11n technology, higher throughput improvements using MIMO (multiple input, multiple output antennas), the TL-WN821N's auto-sensing capability allows high packet transfer rate of up to 300Mbps for maximum throughput.
+It has good capability on anti-jamming, it can also interoperate with other wireless (802.11b/g) products.
 The adapter supports WEP, WPA and WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.